Sandile88/base-builder-examples/README.md

 | Project        | Description                                 |
 |----------------|---------------------------------------------|
 | [OnChainKit App](./onchainkit-app)      | A simple onchain counter built with OnchainKit + Foundry |
+| [Guestbook dApp](./guestbook-dapp/)     | A simple guestbook mini app where you can do basic CRUD operations
 | ...            | More coming soon!                            |

 ---